Timothy C. Hain, MD . • December 4, 2022

 Cases that are virus positive also are positive for TNF-alpha, suggesting a possible link to autoimmune inner ear disease.
 (Karosi, Konya et al. 2005).
 To our knowledge, nobody has yet attempted to apply this finding with anti-TNF drugs such as entanercept.

 Pathologically, otosclerosis occurs only in human temporal bones, and is considered to be a disorder of new bone formation.
 The statistics here are rather amazing.
 Histologic otosclerosis, meaning that it is found only on section but has no symptoms, is found in one of every 2.5 to 10% of whites in the United States (Altman et al, 1967; Declau et al, 2001).
 Clinical otosclerosis, with involvement of hearing, occurs in one in every 10 patients with histologic otosclerosis (Nadol, 1998).
 This results in the conclusion that 0.25% to 1% of the population should exhibit clinical otosclerosis.
-The author's clinical experience suggests that this estimate may be an order of magnitude too high, as practically, otosclerosis is a rare diagnosis and getting rarer.
+The author's clinical experience suggests that this estimate from papers about 20 years ago may be an order of magnitude too high, as practically, otosclerosis is a rare diagnosis and getting rarer.
 The prevalence of otosclerosis may be dropping due to measles vaccinations (see above).

-Bone in the otic capsule is different from bone elsewhere as it undergoes very little remodeling -- less than 2% per year, compared with 10%/year in long bones (Sorensen, 1994).
+Bone in the otic capsule is different from bone elsewhere as it undergoes very little remodeling -- less than 2% per year, compared with 10%/year in long bones (Sorensen, 1994; Frisch et al, 2015).
 Bone turnover varies between the bone in the periphery (about 10%/year) compared to the labyrinth (about 0.1%/year) (Frisch et al, 1998).
 The difference in the rate of turnover is thought to be mediated by osteoprotogerin (OPG).
 OPH is found in high concentration in the perilymph (Zehnder et al, 2005), and thus lack of OPG might be thought of as a possible explanation for the the otospongiosis part of otosclerosis.

 DIAGNOSIS OF OTOSCLEROSIS